pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

-# Practical guide to Ansible parsing using json_query
+# Filter JSON Data in Ansible Using json_query

 ## Intro